stefan6419846/hocr-tools/README.md

 information co-exist in the same file and survives editing and manipulation. hOCR markup is independent of the presentation.

-There is a [Public Specification](http://hocr.info) for the hOCR Format.
+There is a [Public Specification](http://kba.github.io/hocr-spec/1.2/) for the hOCR Format.

-### About the code
+### About this fork

-Each command line program is self contained; if you have Python 2.7 with the required packages installed, it should just work.
-(Unfortunately, that means some code duplication; we may revisit this issue in later revisions.)
+This repository contains my own fork of the package with quite some changes:

+* Allow library usage and reduce code duplicates by this.
+* Migrate tests to plain *unittest*-based ones instead of some external framework.
+* Remove some deprecated code to make it compatible with latest Python 3 versions.

+For now, I do not have any direct plans to send a corresponding PR.
+Unfortunately, as for quite some similar OCR-related tools, development is rather inactive (at least inside the official GitHub repositories).
+Some deprecations have been discussed for a long time, as well as the library support (which I primarily need), with no real progress.

 ## Installation